Connection クラス#

 This class implements a DBAPI-inspired interface, with all the blocking methods implemented as coroutines.
 Unless specified otherwise, non-blocking methods are shared with the

-class.The following methods have the same behaviour of the matching
+Connectionclass.The following methods have the same behaviour of the matching

-keyword.- async classmethod connect(conninfo: str = '', *, autocommit: bool = False, prepare_threshold: Optional[int] = 5, row_factory: AsyncRowFactory[Row], cursor_factory: Optional[Type[AsyncCursor[Row]]] = None, context: Optional[AdaptContext] = None, **kwargs: Union[None, int, str]) AsyncConnection[Row] #
+Connectionmethods, but should be called using theawaitkeyword.- async classmethod connect(conninfo: str = '', *, autocommit: bool = False, prepare_threshold: Optional[int] = 5, row_factory: AsyncRowFactory[Row], cursor_factory: Optional[Type[AsyncCursor[Row]]] = None, context: Optional[AdaptContext] = None, **kwargs: Union[None, int, str]) AsyncConnection[Row]#

 - async classmethod connect(conninfo: str = '', *, autocommit: bool = False, prepare_threshold: Optional[int] = 5, cursor_factory: Optional[Type[AsyncCursor[Any]]] = None, context: Optional[AdaptContext] = None, **kwargs: Union[None, int, str]) AsyncConnection[Tuple[Any, ...]]